 Increase or decrease the quantities to make a bigger or smaller batch.
-I have used silicon molds like these ones which are very easy to unmold.
+I have used silicone molds like these ones, which are very easy to unmold.

 How to make it:

-Place Beeswax, Shea butter, coconut oil and cocoa butter in a water bath over low heat.
-Once they are melted add the oils: jojoba and almond.
+Place the beeswax, Shea butter, coconut oil, and cocoa butter in a water bath over low heat.
+Once they are melted, add the oils: jojoba and almond.